 called Myofascial Pain Trigger Points.

-The experts say that using a traditional and complementary combination works best to help prevent migraines.
+The experts say that using a traditional and complementary combination works best to help prevent migraine attacks.
 So experiment with a few options to find what works best for you.
 Finding more or faster relief is worth it.